vicwomg/pikaraoke/README.md

 ### My mp3/cdg file is not playing

 CDG files must have an mp3 file with a exact matching file name.
 They can also be bundled together in a single zip file, but the filenames in the zip must still match.
 They must also be placed in the root of the download directory and not stashed away in sub-directories.

+### How do I dismiss the Splash confirmation screen on an in-TV browser? (like a Samsung TV with web browsing)

+The splash confirmation screen is an unfortunate necessity due to modern browser permissions disabling video autoplay.
+A single interaction will enable it, and the confirmation screen serves as this interaction.
+Hopefully your TV has a way to click the button on the screen with the remote or otherwise.

+If you want to try without confirmation, you can add a parameter to the end of the splash screen URL "confirm=false".
+Ex: `http://pikaraoke.local:5555/splash.html?confirm=false` but there's no guarantee that videos will play; it depends on the embedded browser implementation.